-I’d recommend it to someone who’s constantly riding in rougher conditions, wants something that’s a little more fool proof than your average wheel and doesn’t mind if their setup is on the heavier side.
+I’d recommend it to someone who’s constantly riding in rougher conditions, wants something that’s a little more foolproof than your average wheel, and doesn’t mind the extra weight it’ll add to your setup.

 Don’t get these if you’re planning on going completely off-road because you’ll be disappointed.
 They’re tough to ride in mushier conditions.

 Wheel Durometer: 78a